 One of the most difficult, yet honest prayers I pray is this:

 As a pastor, I carry a spiritual responsibility not only for those already in our church but for those who visit.
 Even if someone is only here for a Sunday or two, I want to see them walk in God’s will.
-If that means they belong elsewhere, I want to support that journey in prayer.
+If that means they belong elsewhere, I want to support that journey in prayer before it ever comes out of my mouth or is shown by my actions.

 Pastor Mark’s Takeaway:

 By sharing how I pray for visitors, I hope you understand how deeply I believe in the importance of the local church.
-Being part of a church family isn’t just about showing up, it’s about growing in faith, being known, and walking with others toward Christ.
+Being part of a church family isn’t just about showing up; it’s about growing in faith, belonging, being known by brothers and sisters in Christ, and walking with others toward our Savior.

 “Therefore welcome one another as Christ has welcomed you, for the glory of God.” – Romans 15:7